 If it’s your first ticket, you might not see any change in your rates.
 Unfortunately, the state matters, and so do other factors, making it difficult for us to give a blanket answer.
 We will tell you what we know.

 Some states have laws governing when and why auto insurers can change policyholders' premiums; often, insurers are not allowed to raise your rates after just one speeding ticket or other citation.
+It generally takes three tickets within three years to make you a high-risk driver and therefore pay for higher rates.

 For instance, New York’s Department of Insurance notes that surcharges aren’t permitted if you have a single minor moving violation – other than a few that specifically allow surcharges for, which include: